 I had crazy confidence in the word of mouth I had built in the past few years, and I knew that coming back home to where it all began was the right move for me.
 I was lucky enough to still be at the first job I ever had (a super cute luncheonette in my hometown called Star Confectionary!) to help me jump into running my own business.
 I started to realize that, in order for people to take me seriously, I needed to take myself seriously, too!
 I slowly started weeding out the things that weren’t serving me as a photographer so I could really start to focus on what I loved shooting.
 The saying “fake it until you make it” is literally what I ran my life around.
 I joked super hard about “being in the office” until I realized one day – no seriously, you ARE in the office, drowning in emails with thousands of files to edit!
 Things began to piece together until I looked around and saw the beautiful name I was building myself – brick by brick, piece by piece – entirely on my own.

-Currently, I work from home, in a cute little office inside my bedroom that reflects exactly who I am as a photographer.
+Most days I work from home, in one of our spare rooms I’ve turned into my office inside my bedroom that reflects exactly who I am as a photographer.
+I have an office space in St. James that I share with Bilski Productions and Barattini Productions (my fave video + dj/entertainment vendors!) that I go for meetings, too!
 I’m obsessed with my desk and my little space, but to be honest, I think I need more so I can spread out a bit!
-I have BIG dreams of one day having a barn in the backyard that I share with Kevin where the loft can be my office, or a bright room in our home that will fill up with afternoon sunlight and bathe me in inspiration.
+I have BIG dreams of one day having a barn (or tiny home office) in the backyard that I share with Kevin where the loft can be my office, or a bright room in our home that will fill up with afternoon sunlight and bathe me in inspiration.
 A girl can dream!

 But what is it really like being my own boss and owning my own photography business?